 Do I need to be a club member to do the course?
-No, there is no need to be a member to attend the course, your course fees give you temporary membership to the club.
+No, there is no need to be a member to attend the course.

 What happens after the course?
-Those that have completed and showed the required aptitude and commitment will be invited to join BBLRC into the Novice squad.
-The Novice squad training is structured simarly to the GFAR course giving you a taste of what to expect as a club member after the course.
+Those that have completed and showed the required aptitude and commitment will be invited to join BBLRC into the Novice development squad.

 Do I need to bring anything or any special equipment?
 No, just make sure you have trainers with you for fitness – you can borrow wellies from the club.
 Please bring bottle of water for session.